 Why don't student cards mention full-time or part-time study?

 We blame our flexible enrolment approach, which allows students to choose how much study they want to do in each study term.
 We can't state whether a student is part-time or full-time on the card as this may change throughout the year.

 Your confirmation letter can be used to show your full-time or part-time status, as it lists the Equivalent Full Time Study Load (EFTSL) for each unit you are enrolled in.

 Will all of my classes be online?

-Some programs include compulsory on-campus attendance.
-This will be clearly stated on both the program page and unit outlines.
+Some courses include compulsory on-campus attendance (for instance, when you needed to demonstrate practical skills).
+This will be clearly stated on both the course page and in the unit outlines.